-- Automatic Benefit Increase, that increases the monthly benefit for the first five years without underwriting, unless declined.
+- Automatic Benefit Increase, which increases the monthly benefit for the first five years without underwriting, unless declined.

-- Presumptive Total Disability, which means you are considered total disability if you lose sight, hearing, speech, hands, or feet.
+- Presumptive Total Disability, which means you are considered be totally disabled if you lose sight, hearing, speech, hands, or feet.
 There is no elimination period and you will receive full benefits regardless of employment.

 - MassMutual’s disability insurance policies offer the following riders:

 - RetireGuard, which provides an additional monthly benefit to enable you to continue contributing to your retirement fund.

 - Student Loan Rider, which pays an additional benefit, up to $2,500 per month, to cover qualified student loans.

 - Catastrophic disability benefit, which adds to your monthly benefit if you are disabled with an injury that prevents you from performing daily living activities.

 - Cost of Living Adjustment Rider, which increases disability payments during your period of disability based on inflation.